Unknotting numbers of 2-spheres in the 4-sphere

 \begin{remark} The regular homotopy in the proof of \autoref{thm:fusion_upper_bound} above has standard and knotted Whitney disks whose entire boundaries agree (so, they are ``doubly'' arc-standard).
 However, since the homotopy of the tubes in the proof interacts with the standard Whitney disks, the interiors of the standard and knotted Whitney disks are necessarily distinct. \end{remark}

 The inequality $ \ufw(K) \le \fus(K)$ from \autoref{thm:fusion_upper_bound} is sometimes strict.
-For instance, let $k$ be a 1-knot with unknotting number $u(k) = 1$ and meridional rank $\mu(k) > 1$, such as the trefoil (in fact, it is shown in \cite{baader2019symmetric} that there exist unknotting number one knots with arbitrarily large meridional rank).
-Then, we will see that the spun knot $K= \tau^0(k)$ has $\ufw(K) = 1$ by \autoref{thm:lower_bound_classical_unknotting}.
+For instance, let $k$ be a 1-knot with unknotting number $u(k) = 1$ and meridional rank $\mu(k) > 2$ (in fact, it is shown in \cite{baader2019symmetric} that there exist unknotting number one knots with arbitrarily large meridional rank).
+Then, we will see that the spun knot $K= \tau^0(k)$, defined below, has $\ufw(K) = 1$ by \autoref{thm:lower_bound_classical_unknotting}.
 Moreover, the isomorphism between $\pi K$ and $\pi k$ preserves the meridians, and so the meridional ranks of $K$ and $k$ are equal.
-This gives $ \ufw(K) < \fus(K)$, since in general, the meridional rank of a ribbon 2-knot (and so for the spun knot $K$) is a lower bound for its fusion number plus one.
+This gives $ \ufw(K) < \fus(K)$, since spun knots are ribbon and the meridional rank of any ribbon 2-knot is less than or equal to one more than its fusion number.

-A second well-known family of spheres for which $\ufw$ is particularly convenient to analyze is constructed by `spinning' $3$-balls containing properly embedded knotted arcs through an open book decomposition of $S^4$.
+A generalization of this family of spheres for which $\ufw$ is particularly convenient to analyze is constructed by `spinning' $3$-balls containing properly embedded knotted arcs through an open book decomposition of $S^4$.

-\begin{definition}[Twist spun knots] Given a $1$-knot $k \in S^3$, let $k'$ be the properly embedded knotted arc in the $3$-ball whose tubular neighborhood $\nu(k')$ has complement $B^3 - \nu(k')$ diffeomorphic to $S^3 - \nu(k)$.
+\begin{definition}[Twist spun knots] Given a $1$-knot $k \in S^3$, let $k'$ be the properly embedded knotted arc in the $3$-ball whose tubular neighborhood $N(k')$ has complement $B^3 - N(k')$ diffeomorphic to $S^3 - N(k)$.
 For $n \in \mathbb{Z}$, consider the quotient

 where $r_{n,\theta}: B^3 \to B^3$ denotes the ambient isotopy rotating $B^3$ by an angle of $n \theta$ about an axis with endpoints $\partial k' \subset \partial B^3$.
 For each $n$, this quotient space is diffeomorphic to $S^4$, and gives an open book decomposition with binding an unknotted $2$-sphere $U$ and 3-ball pages $B^3_\theta$ for all $\theta \in S^1$.
 The quotient of $k' \times S^1$ is a 2-sphere $\tau^n k \subset S^4$ called the \bit{$n$-twist spin} of $k$. \end{definition}